puppetlabs/puppet-strings/README.md

 them automatically (Strings doesn't execute the code that would generate those parameters), so you will need to provide hints on how to document your code.
-To document a parameter which is automatically created you must use the special directive `@!puppet.provider.param` which may take types, the parameter name, and a description.
+To document a parameter which is automatically created you must use the special directive `@!puppet.type.param` which may take types, the parameter name, and a description.

 ```ruby